joakimsigvald/XspecT/README.md

 The example above highlights how XspecT reduces boilerplate by handling test data, dependency mocking, and interaction verification declaratively.
 In real-world usage, this typically leads to substantially smaller tests compared to xUnit + Moq, while maintaining coverage and improving readability.

-## Introduction
+## 1. Introduction

-This documentation assumes familiarity with xUnit and Moq, or similar testing and mocking frameworks.
+To write a test with XspecT you start by subclassing `Spec`.
+Each test is expressed as a specification and executed as a pipeline consisting of three phases:
+*arrange*, *act*, and *assert*.

 The following is a complete XspecT test class (a *specification*) containing a single test method (a *requirement*):